 In the case of Store operations there is a quirk when VLi (VL inclusive is "Valid") is clear.
 Bear in mind the criteria is that the truncated Vector of results, when VLi is clear, must all pass the "test", but when VLi is set the current failed test is permitted to be included.
 Thus, the actual update (store) to Memory is not permitted to take place should the test fail.
+Therefore, on testing the value to be stored, when VLi=0 and finding that the test fails the Memory store must not occur.

-Additionally in any Load/Store with Update instruction, when VLi=0 and a test fails then RA does not receive a copy of the Effective Address.
-Hardware implementations with Out-of-Order Micro-Architectures should use speculative Shadow-Hold and Cancellation (or other Transactional Rollback mechanism) when the test fails.
+Additionally, when VLi=0 and a test fails then RA does not receive a copy of the Effective Address.
+Hardware implementations with Out-of-Order Micro-Architectures should use speculative Shadow-Hold and Cancellation when the test fails.